 UpTeam Accelerator converts software development horsepower into business growth.
 Better leverage between business & engineering creates better momentum.
 Benefits include better-informed product roadmap planning, faster release of new offerings to your customers, clearer accountability to your investors, and more.
 Once your first UpTeam workgroup is up and running to reach your first objectives, what’s next?

 Trade-offs between features, integrations, or system components can impact short and long-term growth.
 Work with us to make more informed technology investment decisions.
 We have extensive experience working with B2B sales companies.
 Our CTO office and executive team are here for you.
 Here are four proven approaches to leveraging the power of the UpTeam accelerator to further your growth.

 Sign and Integrate New Clients and Partners to your SaaS Platform.

 The more your customers come to rely on your B2B SaaS offering and services, the more they will need depth of integration with their other systems.
 Sometimes, they expect customization and new features that may not match your platform roadmap.
-These can be costly with costly one-offs.
+These can be cumbersome and a drag on velocity, becoming costly one-offs.
 It’s the dilemma of diverting scarce resources to making one big customer happy.

 Add Client Engineering with UpTeam to your technical resource pool.
 We help you add new markets and geographies via streamlined onboarding and client systems integration.
 Keep your core product R&D focused on your committed product roadmap.
 Client Engineering gives you a dedicated team that learns the technology inside out.
 It’s a reliable path to reducing technical barriers to growth by: